nextml/NEXT/README.md

 For more information, in-depth tutorials, and API docs, we recommend visiting our GitHub wiki [here](https://github.com/nextml/NEXT/wiki).
 You can contact us at contact@nextml.org

+We have an experimental AMI that can be used to run NEXT in a purely application based rather than development environment.
+Included in the AMI is a basic version of our frontend.
+The AMI is still highly experimental and we give no guarantees on it being up to date with the current code.
+For more info please visit [here](https://github.com/kgjamieson/NEXT-psych).

 ### Getting the code

 You can download the latest version of NEXT from github with the following clone command: